 These Luau Party Dessert Ideas are perfect for a birthday or any summer bbq!
-An easy recipe for cake pops and a cake that can be made ahead of time and tastes delicious!
+An easy recipe for cake pops and a luau cake that can be made ahead of time and tastes delicious!

 This post is sponsored by Welch’s® Fruit Rolls.
 I am being compensated for this post.
 All comments and opinions are my own.

-Luau Party Dessert Ideas
+Luau Party Ideas for Dessert

 Is anybody else as ready for summer and warm weather as I am??
 I’m ready to put my sweaters away, have my kids home and host some summer BBQ’s!
 What’s a summer picnic without some cute themed food, right?